Fiserv-Developer/payments-api/docs/2. Hosted Payment Page/2.2. Completing Transactions (PostAuths)/Completing-Transactions.md

 In order to complete a transaction and initiate the settlement process, you will need to send a Post-Authorization (postauth) via our API or initiate the completion manually using our Virtual Terminal.

 See the section on secondary transactions [here](../../Payment APIs/Taking Payments/PostAuths and Returns/PostAuths-and-Returns.md)

+Please refer to the section on `SecondaryTransactions` which you can find in section `3.1.VII - PostAuths & Returns`